Ephron in the Bible

 Verse ConceptsempiresCitiesBusiness At The GatewayIn Men's Presence

-and he spoke to Ephron, in the ears of the people of the land, saying, But if only thou wouldst listen to me, I give the money for the field: take it of me, and I will bury my dead there.
+and said to Ephron in the presence of the people of the land, “Please listen to me.
+Let me pay the price of the field.
+Accept it from me, and let me bury my dead there.”

 Verse ConceptsThe Cave Of MachpelahIn Men's Presence

-And Abraham hearkened to Ephron; and Abraham weighed to Ephron the money that he had named in the ears of the sons of Heth four hundred shekels of silver, current with the merchant.
+Abraham agreed with Ephron, and Abraham weighed out to Ephron the silver that he had agreed to in the presence of the Hittites: 400 shekels of silver at the current commercial rate.

 Verse ConceptsAgreement, Making AgreementsMerchantsTradeWeighingIn Men's PresenceAgreeing With One Anotherhumor